Research interests

 Tourism Platforms and Digital Activism

-My current project “Challenging Platform Capitalism from Within” (2020 – 2023) examines how tourism-related digital platforms transform the everyday lives of their users.
+My postdoctoral project “Challenging Platform Capitalism from Within” (2020 – 2023) examines how tourism-related digital platforms transform the everyday lives of their users.
 It asks how users of those platforms assert their political agency to challenge and change platforms’ modes of governance.
 Empirically, I explore practices of data activism and data resistance in the short-term rental economy Airbnb.
-More about this project can be found on my other website: www.tourismplatforms.com This research project has been funded by the Universitat Oberta de Catalunya, where I work as a postdoctoral researcher.
-The first outcomes of the project are listed below:
+More about this project can be found on my other website: www.tourismplatforms.com This research project has been funded by the Universitat Oberta de Catalunya postdoctoral grant.
+The project received the 2024 UOC Santander Award for the best postdoctoral stay, which has been published on here: https://www.uoc.edu/en/news/2025/interview-maartje-roelofsen All outcomes of the project are listed on the following page: https://www.sharing-spaces-caring-places.com/2025/01/09/the-2024-santander-award/

 Biopolitics and Tourism in the Wake of the COVID-19 Pandemic